2710 Monitoring Visits and Contacts

 The primary purpose of each monitoring contact, whether a home visit or a phone call, is to determine the adequacy of the current service plan and actual service delivery.

-During each monitoring visit, assess the quality of services and whether the services continue to meet the needs of the recipient by determining that:
+Form 2314, Satisfaction and Service Monitoring, must be used for all required monitoring contacts, including three-day, 30-day, 60-day, 90-day, six-month and annual.
+Note: All other contacts must be documented.
+During each monitoring visit, assess the quality of services and if the services continue to meet the needs of the recipient by determining that:

-• the attendant comes and leaves as negotiated by the recipient, attendant and provider agency;
+• the attendant comes and leaves as negotiated by the recipient, attendant, and provider agency;

 • the recipient is satisfied with each of the services being delivered; or

-• there is a need to change the priority status, increase hours or change other services.
+• there is a need to change the priority status, increase hours, or change other services.

 Ask enough questions during each contact to ensure the recipient’s current responses, together with the written case record, address each of the criteria listed above.
-See Appendix XVI, Monitoring Questions, for examples of specific questions that may be appropriate.
+Review Appendix XVI, Monitoring Questions, for examples of specific questions that may be appropriate.

 At every contact, document each of the following: